Faculty Advising Resources

 - Focus on students beyond the first year

 - Collaborative General Education Planning Sheet (a pdf form to download and complete)

 - Why do some students leave?

-- General distribution requirements (both new curriculum for the Class of 2017 and older curriculum for classes 2014, '15, '16)
+- General distribution requirements (both new curriculum for the Class of 2018 and 2017 and older curriculum for classes 2015 and '16)

 - Major requirements (listed by programs)

 - Pre-professional programs (Pre-medical, Pre-dental, Pre-veterinary, Pre-nursing, Pre-law, Pre-business, Engineering program, Education, Forestry and Environmental Management Program)

 - Progress toward graduation

 - Practical information for navigating BANNER registration and understanding placement scores

 - Quick guide to campus resources (pdf download)